NatalieLockyer/Escape/README.md

 *	I want to be able to recommend this site to friends and family, or other users.
 *	I want to see if there are any offers or new products.
+* I want to be able to create an account and earn rewards

 ## Design Features